venuswku/CoastSnap/README.md

       <UploadConfirmationPopup open={confirmUpload} togglePopup={setConfirmUpload} progress={uploadProgress} setUploadProgress={setUploadProgress} scrollTo={setScrollElement} />
       ```
 - `src/data` folder: text used as content in the website.
+  - `coastsnapInSantaCruz.json`: information for each section in the `CoastSnapInSantaCruz` component.
+    - `title`: topic of section.
+    - `text`: more information related to the topic.
+    - `button`: optional property that can be added if you have a link that leads to even more information about the topic.
+      - link will appear as a button underneath the `text`
+      - first item in list is the link
+      - second item is the text that appears on the button
+    - `image`: alternate text for the section's image in case it can't be displayed.
   - `devices.json`: options provided for the Devices field in the Upload Form.
     - `devices`: list of devices that the user might have used to take a picture of the coastline.
     - `deviceNotListed`: last option with the message to input the name of the user's device if it was not listed.